 - Purple Grapes

 Artichokes are especially rich in the antioxidant known as chlorogenic acid.
 Studies suggest that the antioxidant and anti-inflammatory benefits of chlorogenic acid may reduce the risk of type 2 diabetes and heart disease.
 However, the antioxidant content of artichokes can vary, depending on how they are prepared.
-For example, Boiling artichokes may raise their antioxidant content by eight times, and steaming them may raise it by 15 times.
+Boiling artichokes, for example, may raise their antioxidant content by eight times, and steaming them may raise it by 15 times.

-Beets (and beetroot juice) contain? antioxidants, vitamin A, vitamin B-6, and iron.
+Beets (and beetroot juice) contain antioxidants, vitamin A, vitamin B-6, and iron.
 These compounds help protect the liver from inflammation and oxidative stress while enhancing its ability to remove toxins from the body.
-Beets are particularly rich in a group of antioxidants called betalains.
-These give beets their reddish color.
+Score!
+Beets are also rich in a group of antioxidants called betalains, which give them their distinctive reddish color.

 One of the highest antioxidant levels of all common fruits and vegetables, blueberries (specifically, wild blueberries) are rich in anthocyanin, a flavonoid with potent antioxidant capacity.
 The antioxidant king, wild blueberries have two times more antioxidants than ordinary blueberries.
 With high levels of polyphenols, wild blueberries protect the body against inflammation.

 Carrots have two main types of antioxidants: Carotenoids and anthocyanins.
 Carotenoids give carrots their orange and yellow colors, while anthocyanins are responsible for red and purple coloring.
 These antioxidants are known for supporting heart and eye health.
 Because of this, carrots are well equipped to be associated with foods that are high in antioxidants.